 Seminar presentation and special studies in topics of current interest to the accounting professional.
-Prerequisite: Permission of Coordinator of Undergraduate Programs.
+Prerequisite: Permission of Chair.

-4491-3 INDEPENDENT STUDY IN ACCOUNTING, 1-3 hours credit
+4491-3 INDEPENDENT S9TUDY IN ACCOUNTING, 1-3 hours credit

 Independent readings and/or study of specific problems or special subjects in Accounting based upon pre-approved outlines of plans with conferences and/or written reports.
-Prerequisite: Permission of the Coordinator of Undergraduate Programs and School Dean and 9 upper division hours in Accounting.
+Prerequisites: Permission of the Chair and 9 upper division hours in Accounting.
 A proposal must accompany the request when submitted for approval.

-4513 ACCOUNTING INFORMATION SYSTEMS
+4513 ACCOUNTING INFORMATION SYSTEMS, 3 hours credit

 A computerized accounting systems course designed to include projects which require the completion of source documents, preparation of journal entries, posting entries, and preparing ledgers, trial balances, and financial statements by both manual and computerized methods using accounting software.
+Lecture 3 hours.
 Prerequisite: ACCTG 3013.